-Erb’s palsy is an adverse condition caused by a physical injury during delivery, and its negative effects can range from mild to serious, depending upon the severity of the injury.
+Erb’s palsy is an adverse condition most often resulting from a physical injury during delivery.
+Its negative effects can range from mild to serious, depending upon the severity of the injury.

 What is Erb’s Palsy?